Create-Technology-S4/.github/profile/README.md

 Essentially, the user is able to input some information through speech and the app would handle generating and displaying the image autonomously.

 #### Week 18 (Client Project, Sprint 3)

+Our project's success is ultimetly measured by the user experience.
+By incorporating audio input and visual feedback on large screens, our product served as means to promote conversation and brainstorming.
+Throughout our testing, people were easily able to comment on some pictures like pointing out odd features or unexpected compositions.

 incorporating different
 user input, the room experience